muckSponge/MaterialFox/README.md

 ## What this does
 Inspired by Google's Material Design and their latest Google Chrome UI, this theme turns your Firefox into a Material-styled web browser.
 The aim was to style the browser as closely as possible to the latest Google Chrome dev builds, where practical.

 This is a userChrome.css theme, which means you must manually add it to your Firefox profile.
 The theme overrides certain browser styles.
-Currently, only the UI at the top of the browser is affected.
-Other elements of the UI may be styled later.
+Currently, only the main UI is affected (settings pages, etc. are not).
+More elements of the UI may be styled in the future.

 ## Installation
 Some steps involve accessing the about:config page.
 You can get there by typing it into your urlbar.